University of Florida College of Medicine

 The University of Florida College of Medicine is the medical school of the University of Florida.
 It is part of the J. Hillis Miller Health Science Center, with facilities in Gainesville and Jacksonville, Florida.
-The school grants Doctor of Medicine (M.D.), Doctor of Medicine-Doctor of Philosophy (M.D.-Ph.D.), and Physician Assistant (P.A.) degrees to its graduates.
+The school grants Doctor of Medicine (M.D.), Doctor of Medicine-Doctor of Philosophy (M.D.-Ph.D.), Doctor of Philosophy (Ph.D.), Master's (M.S.) and Physician Assistant (P.A.) degrees to its graduates.
 Its primary teaching hospital is UF Health Shands Hospital with which the school shares a campus in Gainesville.